What Are the Best Team Building Activities for Interns That Don't Feel Forced?

 | Remote or hybrid interns | Virtual coffee pairs + async Slack challenges + monthly in-person meetup | Remote interns need 2x the intentional connection to match in-person bonding | Ongoing |

-| Large intern cohort (20+) | Break into pods of 5-6 + cross-pod activities monthly | 20 interns can't all bond equally — small groups create intimacy, cross-pod events create breadth | Week 1 setup |
+| Large intern cohort (20+) | Break into pods of 5–6 + trivia night or escape room for the full cohort monthly | Small pods create intimacy; full-cohort social events create shared stories across the whole group | Week 1 setup + monthly |

 | Interns across multiple offices | Shared Slack channel + regional meetups + one all-intern trip | Digital-first bonding with at least one in-person anchor event | Spread across program |